oktytncy/airgapped-hcd-openshift-runbook/README.md

     yq --version
     ```

-    In my case, I manually installed skopeo and yq.
+    > In my case, I manually installed skopeo and yq.
 Verifying their versions shows that the installation was successful.

+    💡 **Expected Output:**
     ```shell
     [root@itz-h1lus0-helper-1 ~]# skopeo --version
     bash: skopeo: command not found...